naaim-karim/naaim-karim/README.md

 I'm a self-taught developer focused on building real-world projects, learning AI and backend development, and understanding how software works under the hood.

 ## 🚀 What I'm currently working on:
-- A portfolio project to showcase my skills
+- A portfolio project to showcase my projects
 - Upgrading the [Alnaaim Barbershop](https://alnaaim-shop.vercel.app/) website for a better user experience
 - Building a student management system called Alrifai